SharePoint/sp-dev-docs/docs/embedded/getting-started/spembedded-for-vscode.md

 1. Create and configure Microsoft Entra ID app registrations for use with SharePoint Embedded
 1. Create and manage [free trial container types](../concepts/app-concepts/containertypes.md#trial-use)
 1. Create more guest apps on a [free trial container type](../concepts/app-concepts/containertypes.md#trial-use)
-1. Load one of the [sample apps](https://github.com/microsoft/SharePoint-Embedded-Samples) and auto-populate its runtime configuration
+1. Load one of the [sample apps](https://github.com/microsoft/SharePoint-Embedded-Samples) and autopopulate its runtime configuration
 1. Export container type and Microsoft Entra ID app settings to a Postman Environment file for use with the [SharePoint Embedded Postman Collection](https://github.com/microsoft/SharePoint-Embedded-Samples/tree/main/Postman)

 > [!IMPORTANT]